tyconsulting/blog.tyang.github.io/_posts/2012-11-10-my-first-impression-on-powershell-web-access.md

 <em><span style="color: #ff0000;">Processing data for a remote command failed with the following error message: The WSMan provider host process did not return a proper response.
 A provider in the host process may have behaved improperly.</span></em>

-This reminded me the default setting for “Maximum amount of memory in MB per Shell” for WinRM, which I blogged previously in this <a href="http://blog.tyang.org/2012/06/07/using-powershell-remote-sessions-in-a-large-scom-environment/">post</a>.
+This reminded me the default setting for "Maximum amount of memory in MB per Shell" for WinRM, which I blogged previously in this <a href="http://blog.tyang.org/2012/06/07/using-powershell-remote-sessions-in-a-large-scom-environment/">post</a>.
 The default setting on Windows Server 2008 R2 and Windows 7 is 150MB.
 This default setting has increased to 1024MB on Windows Server 2012 and Windows 8.

 So to test, since I have 3 management servers in the OM12 management group, I’ve increased this setting to 1024 on another management server.
 It fixed the error: